Boeing restarts 737 Max production

 The pandemic has also slammed the airline industry as a whole, with Boeing's CEO, David Calhoun, predicting it could take up to five years for the airline industry to fully recover from the pandemic and that one of the major airlines may go out of business.

-Boeing has been working with competitor Airbus to learn more about the coronavirus's risks associated with air travel.
+Boeing has been working with competitor Airbus to learn more about the coronavirus' risks associated with air travel.
 In addition, Boeing launched the Confident Travelers initiative aimed at encouraging passengers to get back on planes.

 |Ticker